aspose-words/Aspose.Words-Documentation/java/getting-started/why-aspose-words/aspose-words-or-docx4j/code-comparison-aspose-words-and-docx4j/insert-header/_index.md

 ﻿---
-title: Insert Header – Aspose.Words for Java
+title: Insert Header
+second_title: Aspose.Words for Java
 articleTitle: Insert Header
 linktitle: Insert Header
 description: "Insert a header into a document easily and fast instead of using docx4j."